bokeh/bokeh/sphinx/source/docs/user_guide.rst

 by clicking its button on the tool bar, however it also automatically activates on left-click drag whenever there is no other active tool.

+It is also possible to constraint the pan tool to only act on either just the x-axis or just the y-axis.
+For this, there are tool names ``'xpan'`` and ``'ypan'``, respectively.

 WheelZoomTool
 '''''''''''''
 The wheel zoom tool (``'wheel_zoom'``) will zoom the plot in and out, centered on the current mouse location.
 It can be made the active tool by clicking its button on the tool bar, however it also automatically activates when the ``Shift`` key is depressed.

+It is also possible to constraint the wheel zoom tool to only act on either just the x-axis or just the y-axis.
+For this, there are tool names ``'xwheel_zoom'`` and ``'ywheel_zoom'``, respectively.

 BoxZoomTool
 '''''''''''